Steaming Artichokes

 - It only takes a couple of minutes for each one, and they look and feel so much better.

-- Place artichokes into the steamer basket and cover.
+- Place artichokes into a steamer basket and cover.
 Cook on medium heat for approximately 30 minutes.
 Cook until outer leaves can easily be pulled off.

 - To eat, remove each leaf and dip the fleshy end into the sauce.
 Many people use a mayo-type sauce.
-You could use my Low-Fat Mayo with balsamic vinegar mixture.
-We love Asian Sauce-- recipe instructions below.
+You could use my Easy Low-fat Mayo with balsamic vinegar mixture.
+We love my Asian Sauce that is included here.

 - Tightly grip the other end of the leaf.
 Place in mouth and pull through teeth to remove soft, fleshy portion.
 Discard remaining leaf.

 - Continue until all leaves are removed.
-As you get close to the center it will look purplish like this.
+As you get close to the center it will look purplish.
+See my photos above.

 - The center of the artichoke will look like this fuzzy thing.
 It's called the choke, and if you try to eat it, you will.